Why do 'Adventurers' stick together?

 When RPGs first emerged out of Wargaming, I don't believe a lot of thought was given to motivation, story, or any such concerns.
 It was, after all, just a game and while fun it hadn't yet evolved to be more than the sum of its parts.
 Your reason for going on a given adventure was that there was one and you wanted to play an RPG, ipso facto you joined a party of other players that wanted to do the same thing.

 Let's assume for just a moment that this is a truism.
-The idea here is that the creators of D&D, Traveller, and similar games of the era didn't expect the players to need to motivations for their characters to go on dangerous journeys with others because that is simply what playing such games are about.
-Playing these RPGs is about being an Adventurer and that is just what Adventurers do.
+The idea here is that the creators of D&D, Traveller, and similar games of the era didn't expect the players to need motivations for their characters to go on dangerous journeys with others because that is simply what playing such games is about.
+A player plays an Adventurer and that is just what Adventurers do.

 Maybe that didn't come through clearly.
 Maybe that wasn't the point after all...

 Eventually, quite organically I would imagine, someone added a bit more backstory to their character than was the norm at the time, taking the PC beyond a set of numbers representing game mechanics and into the realm of a protagonist in an emerging narrative that was developing at that very moment.